Climate change is a sad reality that we are facing right now, and its effects are irreversible.

 Smallholder farmers all over the world have been introduced to the climate-smart solutions offered by GrainPro.
 Many are currently benefiting from the effectiveness and simplicity of hermetic technology.
 In Pakistan, one farmer earned 25% more in income for his red chili peppers because he used GrainPro’s hermetic storage.
 This farmer is only one of many smallholder farmers that Haji Sons, the group spearheading the use of GrainPro solutions within the area, are partnering with.
 Through this, they aim to prevent post-harvest losses caused by climate change and sustainably increase the farmers’ income.

 In Kenya, where projections suggest that the average annual rise of temperatures will be 2.5 degrees Celsius by 2050, smallholder farmers are acting fast.
-Geoffrey Krop Toung’ole is spreading awareness on the benefits of GrainPro’s solutions when it comes to mitigating the effects of climate change.
+Geoffrey Krop Toung’ole is spreading awareness of the benefits of GrainPro’s solutions when it comes to mitigating the effects of climate change.
 Since Kenya has seen changing rainfall patterns, which could possibly lead to droughts, Geoffrey knows it’s critical to eliminate post-harvest losses and preserve all food crops as much as possible.

 Smallholder farmers in Latin America are also taking action against climate change with the help of GrainPro solutions.
 Food 4 Farmers, an organization partnering with Latin American coffee farmers and cooperatives, recognizes the seriousness of the effects of climate change, especially on food insecurity.
 To help solve this, Food 4 Farmers and GrainPro have created a partnership that will support farmers in securing income and battling chronic hunger amidst the ill effects of climate change.

 Smallholder farmers are one of the most vulnerable groups when it comes to the effects of climate change.
 New technologies and techniques must be adopted by governments and farming communities to keep up with changing times.
-To learn more about GrainPro’s climate-smart solutions, click the button below.